DeepakVadgama/deepakvadgama.github.io/_posts/blog/2017-01-23-spring-boot-wonders.md

 ### Hot reload of code changes

-Spring Boot has fantastic ability to auto-reload changes made to the code.
+Spring Boot has fantastic ability to auto-reload changes made to the code without restarting the server.
-If code changes are done within the method, it is auto reloaded.
+If code changes are done within the method, that code snippet is auto reloaded.
 Though if there are changes to method parameters, or add/delete of methods/classes, then application needs to be restarted.
-Even this can be minimized by using [this maven plugin](http://docs.spring.io/spring-boot/docs/current/reference/html/howto-hotswapping.html#howto-reload-springloaded-maven) which restarts the application, and is faster than cold restarts.
+Even this can be minimized by using [this maven plugin](http://docs.spring.io/spring-boot/docs/current/reference/html/howto-hotswapping.html#howto-reload-springloaded-maven) which detects changes and restarts the application.
+It is faster than 'cold' restarts.
 Check out this [documentation](http://docs.spring.io/spring-boot/docs/current/reference/html/howto-hotswapping.html) for more details.

 ## Spring Security